-- Entrance to the festivities are free so expect a lot of people to attend.
-It’s best to pick a good spot from where to watch the processions and keep a close eye on your kids if you have, as well as your belongings.
-Report any problems to the nearest security officer – there are many and they are always visible.
+Entrance to the festivities is free, so expect a lot of people to attend.
+Pick a good spot from where to watch and keep an eye on your belongings and kids if you have any.
+Problems are rare, but you can report any problems you may have to the nearest security officer – there are many, and they are always visible.

-- The Gion Matsuri Festival takes place during the summer month of July so it gets extremely hot.
+The Gion Matsuri Festival takes place during the summer, so it gets extremely hot.
 It is therefore advised you bring sunblock and a hat to minimize sunburn.
-It’s also important to stay hydrated and fortunately there are a lot of stores and vendors who sell bottled water.
+It’s also important to stay hydrated, and fortunately, there are a lot of stores and vendors who sell bottled water.

-- Japanese summer months bring with it a lot of rain which usually occurs in the late afternoons.
-Processions keep going in most cases despite the rain so it might be a good idea to bring an umbrella with if you choose to stay or get unexpectedly caught in a rain shower.
+Japan experiences a lot of rain in the summer, which usually occurs in the late afternoons.
+Processions keep going in most cases despite the rain, so it might be a good idea to bring an umbrella with you if you choose to stay or get unexpectedly caught in a rain shower.